Hexagon3/ProjectCabBookingSystem/README.md

 # ProjectCabBookingSystem
-We are tyr to build a cab system that is devided into two part <br>
+We are try to build a cab system that is devided into two part <br>
 **1. Driver side view** <br>
 **2. Passenger side view**<br>